Polamrajusubbu/Excel-data-consolidation-tool/README.md

 (In the final output we can see different sheets with appended data from different files)
 - ![Output](ScreenShots/Final_Output.png)

 ⚠️ Note: Data has been anonymized for confidentiality.
+Actual file containes 21 seperate sheets for which customised queries are written

 ---